8 SEO keyword research and targeting strategies to supercharge growth

 But you can also use it to see the keywords users searched to find specific pages on your site.
 From “Performance” > “Queries,” you can see the terms for which you appear in search results across your entire website — some of which you may not even be targeting on purpose or super optimized for.
 Use this list to optimize your content for keywords your target audience is already searching for, and as a jumping off point for other “shoulder keywords.”

-6. Dive into Wikipedia, Reddit and Quora
+6. Dive into Youtube, Reddit, and Quora

 7. Scour social media for SEO research